 Teachers can tell you what the data really means.

 No school wants to look bad, so some schools become masters in the art of deception.
 They share data that paints a pretty picture, but the truth is ugly.
 A school might have on its website that it has doubled its test scores.
 Doesn’t that sound great?
 In reality, the school went from 6% of students passing the standardized test to 12% of students passing the standardized test.
 Yes, they doubled their scores, but what if your child was part of the 88% of students that didn’t meet proficiency on the test?
-I guarantee you, you would care nothing about the doubling of the scores then.
+I guarantee you would care nothing about the doubling of the scores then.

 They know where the bad teachers are.

 Newsflash: Bad teachers don’t always get fired.
 Many times they resign with a clean slate and terrorize a new set of students and colleagues in another school.
-A few years ago, I was contacted from several people from another school where I had worked.
+A few years ago, I was contacted by several people from another school where I had worked.
 They wanted to let me know that a teacher who told minorities (including me) they were affirmative actions hires, who constantly kicked black and brown kids out of her class, and thought that immigrant children would grow up and have babies so they could stay in America had landed a job at a highly coveted magnet school in the school district where I was working at the time.
-I know this person got pushed out of their previous school after people quit and complained about her behavior, but she wasn’t fired.
+I know this person got pushed out of their previous school after people quit and complained about her behavior, but as far as I know, she wasn’t fired.
 This meant she could slide into another school setting.
 Just because a teacher has an effective or highly effective rating doesn’t mean he or she will be effective with your children.